hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

     ## [5] "condition_treat_vs_control" "patientB.conditiontreat"
     ## [7] "patientC.conditiontreat"    "patientD.conditiontreat"

-Now it’s harder to define contrasts between groups of patient of the same bloodtype using DESeq’s coefficient names (although still possible).
+Now it's harder to define contrasts between groups of patient of the same bloodtype using DESeq's coefficient names (although still possible).
 But using the model matrix approach, we do it in exactly the same way we have done so far!

-Again, let’s define our groups from the model matrix:
+Again, let's define our groups from the model matrix:

 ``` r
 # get the model matrix